Updated January 2023 – Our experience buying and selling bitcoins on the CoinMate.io Exchange

 Later, I had need to buy some bitcoin, so I thought I’d try the other way around.
 In this case, I send the wire transfer to the exchange, and the next day, I had the funds in my account.
 I then bought these, traded a little as the price was volatile at the time, and then withdrew the coins, entering my bitcoin address and then checking my email to enter the code.
 Within a minute or two, the coins flashed into my wallet, confirming away.

 Securitywise, they send you a security code to be entered at any major points, and they also nag you to enable two factor authentication using Google Authenticator.
-The exchange also holds funds in cold storage, and employs multi-sig wallets.
+The exchange also holds funds in cold storage, and employs Trezor multi-sig wallets.

 So CoinMate is a fairly intuitive exchange to use, that really focuses on making it straightforward to quickly buy and sell bitcoin, litecoin, bitcoin cash, ethereum, rupple and dash.
-Verification was straightforward and done promptly, and aside from having to manually enter in bank details at withdrawal time, the rest of the experience was pretty good.
+Verification was straightforward and done promptly, with the rest of the experience was pretty good.
 So I had a good overall experience with them, and if you’re in Europe with a SEPA account and looking to buy or sell bitcoin within the EU, they’re worth checking out.
 Alternatively, you can visit our Buy Bitcoin page to get bitcoin right now with a credit or debit card.